simonw/sqlite-generate/README.md

     sqlite-generate data.db --columns 10

+You can control the random number seed used with the `--seed` option.
+This will result in the exact same database file being created by multiple runs of the tool:

+    sqlite-generate data.db --seed=myseed

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: